leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/uv.rst

 Flattens the mesh surface by cutting along :doc:`seams </modeling/meshes/uv/unwrapping/seams>`.
 Useful for organic shapes.

-Begin by selecting all faces to be unwrapped in the 3D View.
+Begin by selecting all faces to be unwrapped in the 3D Viewport.
 With our faces selected, it is now time to unwrap them.
-In the 3D View, select :menuselection:`Mesh --> UV Unwrap --> Unwrap` or
+In the 3D Viewport, select :menuselection:`Mesh --> UV Unwrap --> Unwrap` or
 :kbd:`U` and select Unwrap.

 .. figure:: /images/modeling_meshes_editing_uv_unwrapping_mapping-types_unwrap-example.png